Alex Verdugo Player Props: Red Sox vs. Athletics

 Alex Verdugo At The Plate

-- Verdugo is batting .286 with 26 doubles, four triples, seven home runs and 32 walks.
+- Verdugo has 27 doubles, four triples, seven home runs and 33 walks while batting .285.

-- Among qualifying hitters in MLB play, his batting average ranks 20th, his on-base percentage ranks 31st, and he is 61st in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 22nd, his on-base percentage ranks 30th, and he is 60th in the league in slugging.

-- Verdugo has had an RBI in 28 games this year (33.7%), including eight multi-RBI outings (9.6%).
-He has also driven in three or more of his team's runs in two contests.
+- Verdugo has had at least one RBI in 33.3% of his games this year (28 of 84), with two or more RBI eight times (9.5%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 54.2% of his games this year, with two or more runs scored in 13.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.